 She: This is REALLY TOO MUCH!
 Can you give me Dr. Samenow’s phone number?
 I’ll have to call him to check this all out.

 Us: I’ll call him first and THEN give you his number.
-Please give him our best and our CONGRATULATIONS.
+When you speak with him, please give him our best and our CONGRATULATIONS.
 The performance was superb.
 The Q & A was unforgettable.
 And we were so pleased to see the ukulele playing such a pivotal role.
 It’s a favorite instrument of ours, you know!

 She (shaking head): Too much, too much.
 I’m going to go make some phone calls…..

 Us: Good luck!
 And if you don’t mind, can you plug in our computer and phone and bring us more water?
-Also, can you check to see where our NSAID is and when Dr. James Gasho will be rounding?
+Also, can you check to see where our NSAID is and when our orthopedist will be rounding?

 She: Anything else?
 Like a chaplain?